-Under the Data Protection Act 2018 and the General Data Protection Regulation, we are required to explain to you why we are asking for this information about you, how we intend to use the information you provide and whether we will share this with anyone else.
+1.1 Under the Data Protection Act 2018 and the UK GDPR we are required to explain to you why we are asking for this information about you, how we intend to use the information you provide and whether we will share this with anyone else.

-The information that you provide us during routine enquiry channels such as via our website, in person, during a telephone call, during the contracting process or while you are staying with us is required by Sanctuary in order for us to provide you with a requested service and meet our contractual obligations.
-This information is specifically about you and without this information; we will not be able to provide you with a service or indeed enter into a contract with you.
+4.1 The information that you provide to us during routine enquiry channels such as via our website, in person, during a telephone call, during the contracting process or while you are staying with us, is required by Sanctuary in order for us to provide you with a requested service and meet our contractual obligations under your accommodation agreement.
+We need to collect this information because without it we will not be able to provide you with accommodation services under your accommodation agreement.

-The only information which we are collecting is the information which you provide to us via our booking portal, in person, on forms or during any enquiry.
+5.1 The information that you provide to us via our booking portal, in person, on forms or during any enquiry will be used to provide you with a service or accommodation.
 The information we collect may include, for example:

 - Name, Address and Contact details